Syed-A-Naqvi/sample_jupyter_book/README.md

 1. **Updates Date** - Updates the "Last Updated" date in `overview.md` to the current date
 2. **Builds HTML** - Runs `jupyter-book build .` to generate static HTML
 3. **Deploys to GitHub Pages** - Publishes the book to `https://your-username.github.io/your-project-name`
-4. **Notifies Portfolio** - Sends project metadata to your portfolio repository via repository dispatch
+4. **Notifies Portfolio** - Sends updated book metadata to the portfolio repository

 ### Workflow Trigger